jason2468087/Barcode-Reader/README.md

 # Barcode-Reader-on-labtop-webcam

 ## Introduction
-This is a C++ program which read barcode with laptop camera.
-It capture image in real time with opencv and detect any barcode that lies on the red line.
-Once the barcode occupy the entire screen horizontally, the program immediatly react.
-Then the program will analyse the binary pixel patterns and display the result on console window.
+This is a C++ program which read barcode with a laptop camera.
+It captures images in real-time with OpenCV and detects any barcode that lies on the red line.
+Once the barcode occupies the entire screen horizontally, the program immediately react.
+Then the program will analyse the binary pixel patterns and display the result on the console window.

 ## Dependencies
 - C++17